Without a doubt, Japan as a travel destination is unique. There is just nowhere else like it on Earth.

 But there is a problem.

-Japanese people HATE restaurant booking cancellations.
+Restaurateurs HATE restaurant booking cancellations.
 In fact, in 2018, it cost the food and beverage industry in the country around 200 billion yen!
 That’s simply staggering.

 Dotakyan: A problem for the Japanese restaurant industry